Summary:

 Therefore, Islamists present these verses as a "Quranic Miracle."

-Note: The above hadith does not explicitly claim that the Romans became victorious over the Persians on the day of the Battle of Badr.
+Note: The above hadith does not explicitly claim that the Byzantines became victorious over the Persians on the day of the Battle of Badr.
 It was only a sub-narrator, Sufyan, who made this connection.
 However, he provided no sources for this information, which makes that part of the tradition (i.e., the victory coinciding with the day of Badr) unreliable and non-authentic.

 Criticism: